strangetom/ingredient-parser/README.md

 ## Training the model

 The model chosen is a condition random fields model.
 This was selected because the NYTimes work on this used the same model.
-Rather than re-using the same tools and process the NYTimes did, this will implemented purely in ```python``` using my own ideas.
+Rather than re-using the same tools and process the NYTimes did, this will implemented purely in ```python``` using my own ideas (although they are obviously influenced by the NYTimes work).

 Step 1 is pre-processing the data.
 We need to do the following things to it: